-After listening to few audiobooks with the last being “The Steve Jobs Way: iLeadership for a New Generation” I bought this book from my Audible monthly Gold subscription about 2 months back.
+After listening to a few audiobooks the last being “The Steve Jobs Way: iLeadership for a New Generation” I bought this book from my Audible monthly Gold subscription about 2 months back.
 The audio version is in two parts (8 hours each) and the best part it was read by the author “Douglas Edwards” himself.

-He recalls tales of how everyone in Google helped to add server capacity in their data center just before big customers like Yahoo! or AOL signed up.
-How Will Whitted, Hardware Engineer of Google designed Machines so cheap that they don’t need to care if they fail – this is something that all new age computing firms including FaceBook, Amazon seems to take advantage of today.
-The author goes into explaining what he saw happening on how Google won many of its early deals with Yahoo!, later with ISP as first customer for Adwords & then the biggest of all AOL
+Douglas recalls the early crazy days of working in Google, late nights, midnight emails to getting to the office the next day early morning.
+His encounters with Chef Charlie, interactions with Larry & Sergey, Product managers and others.
+He recalls tales of how everyone in Google helped to add server capacity in their data centre just before big customers like Yahoo! or AOL signed up.
+How Will Whitted, a Hardware Engineer at Google designed Machines so cheaply that they don’t need to care if they fail – this is something that all new age computing firms including FaceBook, and Amazon seem to take advantage of today.
+The author goes into explaining what he saw happening on how Google won many of its early deals with Yahoo!, later with ISP as the first customer for Adwords & then the biggest of all AOL